fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 * a high-level **Analyze -> Plan -> Apply** workflow for most users;
-* the lower-level ``SNNDistributedConfig`` path for users who need exact mesh dimensions, tensor-parallel roots, FSDP roots, or pipeline controls.
+* the lower-level ``SNNDistributedConfig`` path for users who need exact mesh dimensions, tensor-parallel roots, or FSDP roots.

 Before running the examples, you should know a few PyTorch distributed terms.
 ``torchrun`` starts one process per rank, ``world_size`` is the number of